Baldwin Park at the Smithsonian

-In 1905 Augustus Saint Gaudens was contracted by the Philadelphia Mint to design a new $20 gold coin, called the double-eagle because the $10 coin was then called the eagle.
+In 1905 Auguste Saint Gaudens was contracted by the Philadelphia Mint to design a new $20 gold coin, called the double-eagle because the $10 coin was then called the eagle.
 Twenty of the high-relief versions were minted in 1907, but the eleven stampings required to make them necessitated modifications to a lower-relief version needing only three stampings.
 Thousands of double eagle gold coins were made each year, up to and including 1933.
-In 1933 almost a half million of these coins were minted here in Philadelphia at the building which is now part of the Community College of Philadelphia campus.
+In 1933 almost a half million of these coins were minted here in Philadelphia at the 3rd United States Mint building, which is now part of the Community College of Philadelphia campus.
 Before they were released, President Franklin Roosevelt decided to take all gold coins out of circulation and have all but two coins melted down and converted back to gold bullion.
 One of these is on display at the Smithsonian.
-Somehow, other 1933 double-eagle coins went missing, one of which was acquired legally by the King of Egypt.
+Somehow, other 1933 double-eagle coins went missing, one of which was acquired quasi-legally by the King of Egypt.
 In 1944 Isaac Switt, a jeweler with a shop at 130 South 8th Street near Jewelers' Row in Philadelphia, admitted to selling ten double-eagles starting in 1937.
 In 2002, after a double-eagle was auctioned off for $7.6 million, his daughter Joan Switt Langbord suddenly found ten double-eagles in a family safe deposit box and brought them to the Mint to verify their authenticity.
 Langbord, then in her 70's, had worked at her father's jewelry store, and in fact, still runs it.
 The coins were verified authentic and then kept by the government as contraband stolen from the Mint.
-Litigation was settled in 2017, when the US Supreme Court declined to take her case.
+Litigation was settled against her in 2017, when the US Supreme Court declined to take her case.
 Books have been written about the case, but for a four-page summary see outside link here.
 The King Farouk double-eagle was sold at a Sotheby's auction in June 2021 for close to $19 million, and is the only double eagle known to exist outside of the federal government's possession.
 It is the most famous coin in the world.
 You can see Sotheby's long catalog write-up for the auction here.

 1933 gold double-eagle at the Smithsonian.